KevinyWu/notes/README.md

 3. Install [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/installation/index.html), which facilitates citations in Obsidian using Zotero.
 4. Clone this repository.
 The `.obsidian` directory contains some default Obsidian workspace settings and plugins.
 5. Open Obsidian and load a new vault from this repository.
 6. Setup citations in Obsidian from Zotero.
 Go to File -> Export Library.
-Set the format to "Better BibLaTex" and check "keepUpdated".
-Click "OK", then change the filename to `bib.bib` at the root of the notes directory.
-The "Citations" plugin in Obsidian will read from this file (If not, go to Settings -> Community Plugins -> Citations) and modify "Citation database format" to BibLaTeX and "Citation database path" to "bib.bib".
+Set the format to *Better BibLaTex* and check *keepUpdated*.
+Click OK, then change the filename to `bib.bib` at the root of the notes directory.
+The Citations plugin in Obsidian will read from this file (If not, go to Settings -> Community Plugins -> Citations) and modify *Citation database format* to "BibLaTeX" and *Citation database path* to "bib.bib".

 ### Private Notes